Complaints Procedure & Policy

 We are committed to providing a quality legal service to all our clients at a fair price.
 If we get things wrong or make a mistake we invite any clients affected to tell us about it so we can make amends and improve our service.

 Providing excellent client care is the cornerstone of our business.
-Any complaints are the responsibility of partner and COLP (Compliance Officer for Legal Practice), James Saunders.
+Any complaints are the responsibility of partner and COLP (Compliance Officer for Legal Practice), Nia Williams.

-If you have a complaint please email him at firstname.lastname@example.org.
-Or write to him at
+If you have a complaint please email our COLP at [email protected] or write to them at

 - We will contact you within 7 days acknowledging your complaint and, if necessary to fully understand your complaint, asking you to confirm or explain the details set out.
 We will record your complaint in a central register and open a file for your